 Dogs use primarily body language among themselves.
-Years ago, when still in the wild, dogs used to live in a pack and various emotions were continuously transmitted and perceived among one another.
-Dogs were able and still are able today, to represent a wide array of emotions by just using specific signals that were and still are readily understood by other dogs.
+Years ago, when still in the wild, dogs used to live in a pack, and various emotions were continuously transmitted and perceived among one another.
+Dogs were able (and still are able today) to represent a wide array of emotions by just using specific signals that were and still are readily understood by other dogs.

 Today, as humans, we must try to understand what dogs are trying to tell us.
-This way we can better communicate and cherish the relationship we have with them.
-When it comes to demonstrating nervousness, some dogs may display very subtle signs of being uneasy and some instead manifest very prominent hints of such uneasiness.
+This way, we can better communicate and cherish the relationship we have with them.
+When it comes to demonstrating nervousness, some dogs may display very subtle signs of being uneasy, and some instead manifest very prominent hints of such uneasiness.

 - Overall tense body